JustinLove/junkyard_wars/README.md

 - Basic Combat Fab is the Junkyard Dog - a cheap scavenger
 - Advanced Combat Fab is a basic builder designed for heavy fire situations - a commander in all but uber cannon and death weapon.
 - Inferno has a powerful short-range lathe for mopping up an enemy base and quickly mining metal spots  You may need to use hold-fire if you want to use it on live targets.
+- Firefly has a very weak lathe for picking up small rocks and trees
 - Gunship has a moderate lathe for reclaim raiding; it still has a weapon for dealing with large groups, so you may need to hold fire if you want all the metal.

 ## Planned Features